 We would also like to recognize the Cox's Bazar WASH Cluster for their role in disseminating the project and promoting awareness.

-Finally, our sincere thanks to the WASH Climate Change Cluster for inviting us as guest speakers at their seminar, providing a valuable platform to share our insights and findings.
+Finally, our sincere thanks to the Global WASH cluster, Climate Change working group and Sanihub for inviting us as guest speakers at their seminar, providing a valuable platform to share our insights and findings.

 Contents